Request for Information

 - Have the potential to improve the environmental performance and/or lower the operating costs of commercial buildings.

 - Have the potential to provide, through measurement and verification, evidence that supports decision-making on deployment.

-Technologies submitted in response to this RFI will be considered for inclusion in GSA’s Green Proving Ground (GPG) program, the DOE High Impact Technology (HIT) Catalyst program, or both.
+Technologies submitted in response to this RFI will be considered for inclusion in GSA’s GPG program, the DOE High Impact Technology (HIT) Catalyst program, or both.
 Applications will be evaluated based on the following criteria:

 - Deployment potential

 - Project value

 This year, GPG and HIT have prioritized technologies in the following five categories.
 There is also opportunity for technologies not in these categories by selecting "Other" in the RFI application.

 Chillers, Refrigerants,and Alternatives to Vapor Compressor HVAC - Technologies that improve refrigerant system efficiencies or reduce greenhouse gas emissions, or both.

 Cold Climate Heat Pumps - Technologies that improve heat pump efficiency in cold climates.